Want to learn how to fly RC helicopters? Do you want to eventually be able to pilot like this guy? :

 Collective pitch helicopters generally come in mid-large sizes and are meant for outdoor flying for the most part.
 Large collective pitch helicopters have a significant advantage in windy conditions relative to any other type of helicopter.

 Keep in mind that these helicopters are relatively expensive and spare parts aren’t typically that cheap either.
-It is therefore recommended that you get used to basic collective pitch controls (maybe even use a flight simulator to learn) before attempting advanced maneuvers.
+It is therefore recommended that you get used to basics on how to fly RC helicopters and progress to basic collective pitch controls (maybe even use a flight simulator to learn) before attempting advanced maneuvers.

 So how exactly does your helicopter fly?
 Now even though specifics of aviation are beyond the scope of this post, it might be useful to have a really basic understanding of how the helicopter actually gets up in the air.